Carolyn Bennett: Political career

 She was re-elected in 2008.
 In the 40th Parliament, Bennett was the Official Opposition critic for health.

 She was re-elected in 2011.
 In the 41st Parliament, Bennett was the Liberal critic for Indian Affairs and Northern Development, Aboriginal Affairs, Northern Development, and the Canadian Northern Economic Development Agency.

-On November 4, 2015, Bennett was appointed the Minister of Indigenous and Northern Affairs, which was later renamed the position of Minister of Crown-Indigenous Relations in the present Cabinet, headed by Justin Trudeau.
-She is the fifth most senior member of Justin Trudeau's cabinet.
+On November 4, 2015, Bennett was appointed the Minister of Indigenous and Northern Affairs, which was later renamed the position of Minister of Crown-Indigenous Relations.
+In May 2016, regarding the Declaration on the Rights of Indigenous Peoples, which Canada voted against in 2007, Bennett stated that "we intend nothing less than to adopt and implement the Declaration".
 She was re-elected in 2019.

-On June 24, 2021, Bennett was forced to apologize to Jody Wilson-Raybould for her response to a tweet by Wilson-Reybould concerning Justin Trudeau and his government's response to the discovery of hundreds of unmarked graves at Marieval Indian Residential School in Saskatchewan.
-Referencing her tweet, Bennett sent texted Wilson-Reybould the single-word message "Pension?".
-Wilson-Reybould called it "racist and misogynistic", posting a screenshot of the message on Twitter.
+On June 24, 2021, Bennett was forced to apologize to Jody Wilson-Raybould for her response to a tweet by Wilson-Raybould concerning Justin Trudeau and his government's response to the discovery of hundreds of unmarked graves at Marieval Indian Residential School in Saskatchewan.
+Referencing her tweet, Bennett texted Wilson-Raybould the single-word message "Pension?".
+Wilson-Raybould called it "racist and misogynistic", posting a screenshot of the message on Twitter.

+On October 26, 2021, Bennett was sworn in as Canada's first ever Minister of Mental Health and Addictions, with Marc Miller taking her place as Minister for Crown-Indigenous Relations.

+On July 24, 2023, Bennett announced she would not be running in the next general election, and in the Cabinet shuffle two days later, she was demoted from her position as Minister of Mental Health and Addictions.
+She resigned her seat on January 16, 2024, the same day it was reported she would be appointed Canada's Ambassador to Denmark.
+The federal by-election to replace her was held on June 24, 2024.
+The riding was succeeded by Conservative Party candidate Don Stewart.

 Personal life

 She is married to Canadian film producer Peter O'Brian.
-They have two sons, Jack and Ben.
+They have two sons.